As I often joke with friends, it always feels like a decisive moment in education. And alas, education tends to evolve at a glacial pace.

 - We, therefore, believe that partnerships between families and forward-thinking educators present the best shot these days at ensuring an individual learner’s future happiness and success.

-Editor's note: This blog, by Blyth-Templeton Academy Co-founder and Director John Templeton (Temp) Keller, was adapted from an article that originally appeared in the Templeton Learning blog March 20, 2015.
+Editor's note: This blog, by Blyth-Templeton Academy Co-founder and Director John Templeton (Temp) Keller, was adapted and updated from an article that originally appeared in the Templeton Learning blog March 20, 2015.